linhle32/IT5413-Materials/README.md

 # IT5413-Mateirals
-This repository contains learning materials for IT5413.
+This repository contains learning materials for IT5413 - introduction to Python programming

 The modules in the course are as follows.